WalmartSolutions/North-SRC/README.md

 # Why?
 There is no release yet and it will take them another 5 years to make a release so we are releasing for you guyzzz!!!

+PS: Shit is slightly outdated but who cares.
+Had to release something on the new year ykyk 🗿

 # Credits

 Qreaj, Groszus, Tecnessino - Making the client. <br>